Hard Negative Sample-Augmented DPO Post-Training for Small Language Models: Methodology

 and in all experiments we set $w_{\min} = 0.5$ and $w_{\max} = 2.0$ (corresponding to \texttt{dataset\_weight\_min = 0.5} and \texttt{dataset\_weight\_max = 2.0}), so that even the most important samples are at most about twice as heavy as the average, and the least informative samples still contribute some gradient.

 The batch loss is then

-Overall, the MathVerifier provides an active-learning style filter and a sample-importance signal at the dataset level: starting from an offline pool of about $6\times 10^5$ DeepSeek-R1-style chain-of-thought trajectories derived from the HuggingFaceH4/numina-deepseek-r1-qwen-7b dataset~\cite{huggingfaceh4-numina-deepseek-r1-qwen-7b}, it discards easy or low-signal cases and retains roughly $10^4$ verifier-curated preference pairs that receive non-trivial weight under the above scheme.
+Overall, the MathVerifier provides an active-learning style filter and a sample-importance signal at the dataset level.
 The weighted DPO objective then smooths these weights within each batch to maintain optimization stability.
 Together, they yield an offline preference-learning pipeline that systematically focuses training on verifier-identified hard negatives covering diverse failure modes (semantic drift, missing steps, redundancy, order errors, symbolic misuse, \emph{etc.}).

+\paragraph{Filtering pipeline and data statistics.} Starting from an offline pool of approximately $6\times 10^5$ DeepSeek-R1-style CoT trajectories derived from the HuggingFaceH4/numina-deepseek-r1-qwen-7b dataset~\cite{huggingfaceh4-numina-deepseek-r1-qwen-7b}, the verifier applies a multi-stage filtering pipeline: \begin{enumerate} \item \emph{Degenerate removal:} Empty, truncated, or nonsensical outputs are discarded, retaining $\approx$520K trajectories. \item \emph{Trivially correct removal:} Solutions where the final answer is correct and all six verifier dimensions score below $0.05$ are removed as uninformative positives, leaving $\approx$380K. \item \emph{Trivially wrong removal:} Solutions with wrongness $> 0.9$ and absurdity $> 0.8$ (completely off-track responses) are discarded, leaving $\approx$280K. \item \emph{Hard-negative selection and pair construction:} From the remaining pool, we select preference pairs where the negative candidate satisfies the hard-negative criteria (moderate wrongness in $[0.3, 0.7]$ and at least one elevated structural or logical dimension), yielding approximately $10^4$ high-value preference pairs. \end{enumerate} This four-stage process reduces the data by roughly $98\%$, concentrating the training signal on the most informative examples.